+else if (Input.GetKeyDown(saveKey)) {

+Save();

+}

 }

 Why not use BinaryFormatter?

 While relying on BinaryFormatter can be convenient, it isn't possible to just serialize a game object hierarchy using a BinaryFormatter and deserialize it later.
 The game object hierarchy has to be recreated manually.
 Also, writing every bit of data ourselves gives us total control and understanding.
 Besides that, manually writing data requires less space and memory, is quicker, and makes it easier to support an evolving save file format.
 Sometimes, games that have already been released drastically change what's stored after an update or expansion.
 Some of those games can then no longer load a player's old save files.
 Ideally, a game remains backwards-compatible with all its save file versions.